The Ethical Implications of Data Analytics: A Deep Dive

 • Measuring Dwell Time: Tracking how long customers spend in specific areas informs decisions on product placement and promotions, tailoring the shopping experience to customer preferences.

 Foot traffic analysis provides deep insights into customer behaviour.
-By understanding when and how customers interact with their store, retailers can enhance the shopping experience and improve business outcomes.
+By understanding when and how customers interact with their stores, retailers can enhance the shopping experience and improve business outcomes.

 Evaluating Marketing Campaigns